The Greatest Commandment

 Sometimes People Are Just Plain Evil

 He rented a room on the 30th floor of a hotel to carry out one of the worst mass shootings in America.
 He shot at innocent concertgoers in Las Vegas with no more feeling than an exterminator killing a pile of ants.
 Detectives searched for a motive but could only come up with the idea that he did it to be noticed.
 Wow!
-Here was a very wealthy man who could have traveled the world and seen places and enjoyed the things that most of us can only dream about, and he chose to do this horrendous thing instead.
+Here was a very wealthy man who could have traveled the world and seen places and enjoyed the things that most of us can only dream about.
+He chose to do this horrendous thing instead.
 That is sad.

 Education and Personal Responsibility